-- Use a voltage supply as shown on unit. - Avoid dangerous environments.
+- Use a voltage supply as shown on unit - Avoid dangerous environments.
 Don't use appliances in damp or wet locations.
 Don't use in rain. - Avoid dangerous situations.
-Do not use in the presence of flammable liquids or gases to avoid creating a fire or explosion and/or causing damage to unit. - To reduce the risk of electrical shock, this appliance has a polarized plug (one blade is wider than the other) and will require the use of a polarized extension cord.
-The appliance plug will fit into a polarized extension cord only one way.
-If the plug does not fit fully into the extension cord, reverse the plug.
-If the plug still does not fit, obtain a correct polarized extension cord.
-A polarized extension cord will require the - з use of a polarized wall outlet.
-This plug will fit into the polarized wall outlet only one way.
-If plug does not fit fully into the wall outlet, reverse the plug.
-If the plug still does not fit, contact a qualified electrician to install the proper wall outlet.
-Do not change the equipment plug, extension cord receptacle, or extension cord plug in any way.

-- To reduce risk of electrical shock, use extension cords specifically marked as suitable for outdoor appliances having electrical rating not less than the rating of unit.
+Do not use in the presence of flammable liquids or gases to avoid creating a fire or explosion and/or causing damage to unit. - To reduce the risk of electrical shock, this equipment has a polarized plug (one blade is wider than the other).
+This plug will fit only one way in a polarized outlet of the extension cord.
+Ensure you have a polarized extension cord.
+The plug of the polarized extension cord will fit into the outlet only one way.
+If the plug does not fit fully in the outlet, reverse the plug.
+If it still does not fit, contact a qualified electrician to install proper outlet.
+Do not change the plug in any way. - To reduce risk of electrical shock, use extension cords specifically marked as suitable for outdoor appliances having electrical rating not less than the rating of unit.
 Cord must be marked with suffix "W-A" (in Canada "W").
 Make sure your extension cord is in good condition.
 Inspect extension cord before use and replace if damaged.
 An undersized extension cord will cause a drop in line voltage resulting in loss of power and overheating.
 If in doubt, use the next heavier gauge.
 The lower the gauge number, the heavier the cord.
 (See "Selecting an extension cord") - Do not abuse cord.
 Never carry the unit by the extension cord or yank extension cord to disconnect unit. - Secure extension cord to powercord to prevent disconnection from unit. - Do not use the unit if the switch does not turn the unit on and off properly, or if the lockout does not work.
 Repairs to the switch must be made by your authorized dealer. - Keep the extension cord clear of operator and obstacles at all times.
 Position cord so that it will not be caught on branches.
-Do not expose cords to heat, oil, water, or sharp edges. - To avoid the possibility of electric shock, avoid body contact with any grounded conductor, such as metal fences or pipes. - Ground Fault Circuit Interrupter (GFCI) protection should be provided on circuit or outlet to be used.
+Do not expose cords to heat, oil, water, or sharp edges.

+- To avoid the possibility of electric shock, avoid body contact with any grounded conductor, such as metal fences or pipes. - Ground Fault Circuit Interrupter (GFCI) protection should be provided on circuit or outlet to be used.
 Receptacles are available having built-in GFCI protection and may be used for this measure of safety.
 Inspect chain saw cords periodically and if damaged, have repaired by authorized service facility.

-GUARD AGAINST KICKBACK Follow all safety rules to help avoid kickback and other forces which can result in serious injury.
+GUARD AGAINST KICKBACK

+Follow all safety rules to help avoid kickback and other forces which can result in serious injury.